-- $\bullet$ High intensity.
-Its flux is $10^3$ times greater than conventional neutrino beams. - High energy.
+- \bullet High intensity.
+Its flux is 10^3 times greater than conventional neutrino beams. - High energy.
 It features a very high beam energy of 20 to 50 GeV. - In a neutrino factory, the muon sign can be selected.
 Thus, it is possible to deliver particles and anti-particles.

 The basic concept of the Neutrino Factory is the production of muon neutrinos and anti-electron neutrinos from the decay of muons that are circulating in a storage ring.
 An intense proton beam is delivered to a target, where pions are produced.
 These pions are collected in a solenoidal magnetic field, which can capture both charged states of pions.
 The pions decay into muons in a decay channel.
 The muon beam has both a large energy spread and transverse emittance.
 The energy spread is reduced using a phase rotation, while emittance is improved by ionization cooling.
-The cooled beam is accelerated (in a linac followed by two recirculating linacs) to energies of 20 to 50 GeV and injected into a storage ring.
+The cooled beam is accelerated to energies of 20 to 50 GeV and injected into a storage ring.